Quick Summary

 Proper preparation is key to a successful Rails upgrade.
 Before jumping into the process, you must set the stage with a strong foundation.
 This includes creating backups, auditing your dependencies, and strengthening your test suite.
 Here’s how to prepare for a Rails upgrade effectively:

 A structured approach to upgrading Rails ensures minimal disruptions.
-By taking the process step-by-step, you can address issues incrementally, reducing complexity and maintaining stability.
+By taking the process of the Rails Upgrade Guide step-by-step, you can address issues incrementally, reducing complexity and maintaining stability.
 Here’s a detailed walkthrough for upgrading Rails:

 Begin with small steps to minimize risks.
 For example, if you’re on Rails 6.0.1, upgrade to 6.0.x (latest patch version).

-The official Rails guides provide detailed instructions tailored to each version.
+The official Rails upgrade guide provides detailed instructions tailored to each version.
 These guides highlight breaking changes, deprecated features, and configuration updates.
 Familiarize yourself with these documents before proceeding.

 Incremental updates are safer: